-(The Czech Academy of Sciences)
+(Institute of Ethnology of the Czech Academy of Sciences)

 Erica von Essen (Swedish University of Agricultural Sciences)

 This paper explores cases of non-human migration and their resonance and consequences in the moral economy of wildlife and in the necropolitics - the (in)formally coded decisions of what lives or dies - pursued in contemporary hunting cultures.

 Dystopias of invasion feature prominently not only in popular conceptualisations of human migration e.g. during the so-called refugee crises and its aftermath.
 As evidenced not least in the recent proposals to erect 'great walls' to fence out wild boars in Poland and in Denmark, European hunters also subscribe to strikingly similar imagery describing migrating non-human animals as transgressing physical, symbolic and moral boundaries.
 In this paper we aim at elucidating how post-migration modes of coexistence are established, maintained or challenged on the ground.
 We ask: when are animals treated as 'legitimate returnees,' 'precious visitors,' welcome extensions of the list of game animal species, or are simply ignored by human gamekeepers, and when do they become invading intruders to be eradicated?
 Such unwelcome animal migrants become double others - other to humans and other to indigenous animal inhabitants of a particular territory.
 They lead life of 'animal sacrum' (after homo sacer, a kind of outlaw).